Wives of Muhammad: Khadija bint Khuwaylid

-Around the age of 25, Muhammad wed his wealthy employer, Khadija, the 28-or 40-year-old widow, and daughter of a merchant.
+Around the age of 25, Muhammad wed his wealthy employer, Khadija, the 28- or 40-year-old widow, and daughter of a merchant.
 Muhammad used to manage her caravans; and Khadija, being impressed by the skills of Muhammad, sent a proposal to the Islamic prophet.
 Around 595, the couple married, and this marriage, his first, would be both happy and monogamous; Muhammad would rely on Khadija in many ways, until her death 25 years later.
 They had two sons, Qasim and Abd Allah (nicknamed al-Ṭāhir and al-Ṭayyib respectively), both died young, and four daughters – Zaynab, Ruqaiya, Umm Kulthum and Fatimah.
 Some Shia scholars dispute the paternity of Khadija's daughters, as they view the first three of them as the daughters from previous marriages and only Fatimah as the daughter of Muhammad and Khadija.
 During their marriage, Khadija purchased the slave Zayd ibn Harithah, then adopted the young man as her son at Muhammad's request.
-Muhammad's uncle Abu Talib and Khadija died in 620 and the Islamic prophet declared the year as Aam al-Huzn ("Year of Sorrow").
+Muhammad's uncle Abu Talib and Khadija died in 620 and Muhammad declared the year as Aam al-Huzn ("Year of Sorrow").

 Hijrah (migration) to Medina

 Sawda bint Zam'ah

 Before he left for Medina, it was suggested by Khawlah bint Hakim that he should marry Sawdah bint Zam'ah, who had suffered many hardships after she became a Muslim.
 Prior to that, Sawdah was married to a paternal cousin of hers named As-Sakran ibn Amr and had five or six children from her previous marriage.
 She along with her husband migrated to Abyssinia due to persecution of Muslims by Meccans.
 Her husband died in Abyssinia and hence Sawdah had to come back to Mecca.
 There are disagreements in Muslim tradition whether Muhammad first married Sawdah or Aisha, but Sawdah is usually regarded as his second wife and she was living with him before Aisha joined the household.
 Sawdah was about 30 years old at the time.

 As Sawdah got older, and some time after Muhammad's marriage to Umm Salama, there are reports that Muhammad was neglecting Sawdah and had planned to divorce her.
 But Sawdah stopped him in the street and begged him to take her back, offering to give up her turn for his nightly conjugal visits to Aisha, whom he was very fond of.
-Sawdah pleaded that she was old anyway and did not care for men; her only wish was to be resurrected as the Prophet's wife on the Day of Judgment.
+Sawdah pleaded that she was old anyway and did not care for men; her only wish was to be resurrected as Muhammad's wife on the Day of Judgment.
 Muhammad agreed to her proposal, and Qur'an 4:128-129 was revealed.
 Other traditions say that Muhammad did not really reject her, but that she was afraid that he would, and it was not rejection that was considered in the revelation of the verse, but rather a compromise on divorce so long as she could remain his wife in name.
 The tradition stablished the style of marriage Nikah Misyar.